ssantichaivekin/making-pupil-eye-reacker-diy/README.md

 # We are making the pupil diy eye-tracker!

 Yayyyyyy!
-If I can't get an interview for the eye-tracking research, why don't I build an eye-tracker myself!!!?
-We are following [Pupil's DIY eye-tracker][1].
-(This repo will include how to make the eye-tracker itself, and also the data I obtained from it.)
+Since I can't get an interview for the eye-tracking research, why don't I build an eye-tracker myself!!!?
+I am following [Pupil's DIY eye-tracker][1] manual.
+(This repo will include how to make the eye-tracker itself, and also the data I finally obtain from it.)

 [1]: https://docs.pupil-labs.com/#diy